Ghadaaldjain/E-commerce/README.md

 A simple php e-commerce website, part of the course:

-PHP for Begginners: How to Build an E-Commerce Store on Udemey.com.
+PHP for Begginners: How to Build an E-Commerce Store on Udemy.com.

 Functinality Included:

-Products:
+Products:\
 Display all products
 Details for each product
 Display products in a specific category